mcgrof/terraform-kdevops-add-host-ssh-config/README.md

 ### License

-This module is released under the GPLv2.
+This module is released under the copyleft-next-0.3.1 license.